InceptionCyberSecurity/Hyperion3/README.md

 # Hyperion v3.1 For Archlinux/Blackarch
-Backend scripts used to drive results-based automated IT Security system janustests.com.
+Install ArchLinux, then convert to BlackArch.
+See https://www.blackarch.org/downloads.html Backend scripts used to drive results-based automated IT Security system janustests.com.
 Written in Bash and Python v3.5+

 # Usage